i fail

 (Christina Myers, Canadian Art, February 12, 2019)

-and when we fail, each at our end of our polarized system, but take the radical decision to stay in solidarity, then,
+and when we both, all fail, near each other or far from each other, or each at our end of our polarized system, but take the radical decision to stay in solidarity, then, what is this?

 some old roots of the aesthetic of failure in the arts